Smithtown Central School District: Middle schools

-In 1992, redistricting led to the consolidation of the three middle schools into Smithtown Middle School, a facility housed in the former and now present Smithtown High School East, containing all sixth, seventh and eighth graders in the Smithtown CSD.
+In 1992, redistricting led to the consolidation of the three middle schools into Smithtown Middle School, a facility housed in what is now Smithtown High School East.
+The consolidated middle school contained all sixth, seventh and eighth graders in the Smithtown CSD.
 The student population grew again, which caused Smithtown Middle School to be split again, first reopening Great Hollow Middle School and then disbursing the rest of its students to Nesaquake and Accompsett Middle Schools when the high school split back into East and West.

 Smithtown High Schools

 The Smithtown Central School District serves students through the Smithtown High School on two different campuses, the East Campus in St. James and the West Campus in Smithtown.
 Grades nine to twelve are served in these high schools.
 The regular Smithtown CSD high school day lasts 6 hours and 43 minutes, from 7:20 am to 2:03 pm.
 Bus service from We Transport Inc. and Towne Bus Inc. transports students from home to school and back within an hour from school starting and ending.
 Depending upon the budget passed by the citizens, late buses may be available for students staying after school for athletic events or other clubs.
 These buses are condensed from the normal amount and run at 4:00 pm and at 5:00 pm.

 The high schools contain many clubs for high school students to join, the great majority after school, and a few before school.
 High schools in Smithtown contain several academic contest interschool clubs, such as Science Olympiad, Political Awareness Club, DECA, and Academic Quiz Bowl.
 There may be athletic teams in Smithtown CSD's high schools dependent upon the budget.
 Teams may be walk-on or require a tryout depending on participation.

 Students follow a bell schedule of a 40-minute period, nine-period day.
 There is a four-minute transition between periods.
 The school runs on a quarter system, distributing report cards every ten weeks of the 40-week school year.
 The last weeks of the school year (a 41st and 42nd week) contains and final exams for these students, including New York State High School Regents Examinations required for graduation.

 The high schools in the Smithtown CSD are as follows: